Roland is a brand that comes with a hefty price tag. That leaves me to wonder whether their value can emulate their prices.

 Things I liked about the kit

-- The outward appearance of the Roland TD30KV is outstanding.
+- The outward appearance of the TD30KV is outstanding.
 It looks a lot like an acoustic setup.

 - State-of-the-art tech.
 Roland is a brand dedicated to innovating cutting edge technology.
 And this kit proves just what they can do.